Human Capital Development

 In 2018, we launched the SFwEP, a competency framework which maps out the career progression pathways and skillsets of more than 120 existing and emerging job roles in the power sector.
 The SFwEP was developed in partnership with SkillsFuture Singapore (SSG), Workforce Singapore (WSG), together with industry associations, training providers, organisations and unions.
-Learn more about SFwEP.
+Learn more about the SFwEP

 Singapore Institute of Power and Gas (SIPG)

 Established in 2014, the SIPG serves as an industry-led centralised training institute for the power and gas sectors.
 Courses offered by the institute range from power plant operations and network planning and

 Building a Strong Core of Power Engineering Professionals for the Public Service (PEPS)

-Leveraging EMA’s experience within the energy sector, our
+Leveraging EMA’s experience in the energy sector, our mandate was

-mandate was expanded to develop power engineering capabilities for the Public
+expanded to develop power engineering capabilities for the Public Service (PEPS).

-Service.
-We work closely with the Public Service Division, Science &
+We work closely with the Public Service Division, Science & Technology

-Technology Policy and Plans Office and relevant agencies to implement various
+Policy and Plans Office and other relevant agencies to implement various

 initiatives to enhance awareness of power engineering job roles in the Public